 The regular petrol & diesel C5 Aircross, are a throwback to Citroen’s of old.
 In fact, all of Citroens recent new car launches have featured Citroen Advanced Comfort, putting comfort & function above performance.
 The C5 Aircross is no different, coming as it does with five individual seats, the front two are amazingly comfortable feeling like comfy armchairs, plus class leading boot space, all supplemented by the latest tech & safety.

 The PHEV version is exactly the same, so factor in plenty of head & leg room up front & in the rear.
 The three rear seats can be moved individually fore & aft, although we found the seat depth front to back, quite shallow.
 The door pockets are huge, plus there’s a couple of drinks holders behind the gear stick, a smallish glove box, a deep storage bin which doubles as an armrest & a small open cubby where the USB & 12v socket are located.
 Rear passengers get twin air vents & a USB connection in front of the rear centre passenger.

-The batteries & e-motor are located under the floor plan, so you don’t get quite as as much boot-space as you do in the ICE car.
-So, 600 litres v 780 litres with the rear three seats pushed forwards, a pretty decent return.
-Fold the rear three seats down & the load space increases to a very usable 1610 litres.
+The batteries & e-motor are located under the floor plan, so you don’t get quite as as much boot-space as you do in the ICE car, so, 460 litres. a pretty decent return.
+Fold the rear three seats down & the load space increases to a very usable 1510 litres.